russell-mason/ai-examples/Microsoft/VectorStores.Examples/README.md

 - **TextEmbedding3SmallExample**
 Demonstrates using a text-embedding-3-small embedding client to take text and turn it into a vector/embedding capable for use with a vector store.
+Model: text-embedding-3-small

 - **TextEmbeddingAda002Example**
 Demonstrates using a text-embedding-ada-002 embedding client to take text and turn it into a vector/embedding capable for use with a vector store.
+Model: text-embedding-ada-002

+- **PlotEmbeddingExample**
+Demonstrates reducing 512-dimensional embeddings to 2-dimensional coordinates that can be used to produce a chart. e.g. In Excel, the output of this example can be pasted as csv data, a scatter chart created, and data labels added.
+You can then see a very simplistic mapping of the similarity between the words.
+**N.B.** For visualization purposes only.
+Model: text-embedding-3-small

 ### Persistence